rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Idols

-Ancient pagan views created idols not merely as man-made trophies to worship, but in order to capture the essence of a specific god (a fallen spirit) such that people could make offerings and sacrifice to that god.
+Ancient pagans created idols not merely as man-made trophies to worship, but in order to capture the essence of a specific god (a fallen spirit) such that people could make offerings and sacrifice to that god.

 A pagan god (fallen spirit) was in a sense captured and bound by the idol and the rituals.
 This was the universal backdrop of idolatry and God worked with His chosen people and transformed this practice of idol worship from within to the life of Christ Jesus.